Strategic Control Caster Builds in DnD 5e

 Warlock

 Compared to many other spellcasters, Warlocks are simple in both their playstyle and their role.
 For most Warlocks, the goal is to damage the enemy and make their lives as hard as possible.
 That seems to be a great fit for a Controller character, but there are some challenges.
-Warlocks do not prepare spells, so they’re only able to swap them out on level-up.
-Beyond that, though, Warlocks learn fewer spells than most other spellcasters and have few spell slots to work with.
+Warlocks do not prepare spells, so they can only swap them out on level-up.
+Beyond that, Warlocks learn fewer spells than most other spellcasters and have few spell slots to work with.
 Their spell slots recharge on short rest rather than long, but they have some spells (namely Hex) that are foundational to their playstyle and will likely be used every encounter.
 So while Warlocks can be good Controllers, they’re potentially giving up a lot of their spell versatility to fill that role.

 Spell Options: ★★★☆☆